 As the saying goes, “it takes a village to raise a child” and I’m honored that you would consider me to play a part in your child’s life.

 Utilizing our Home School curriculum, we’re teaching kids the value of strength training, healthy eating habits, positive mindset, goal setting and much more.
 Each class has a 10 minute “huddle” to discuss the daily lesson followed by a 45 minute workout that is both challenging and fun.
-During this 8 week session, our goal is to keep kids active over the summer, teach them how to lift properly and instill some exercise habits in them that will not only make them better athletes, but hopefully last them last a lifetime!
+During this 6 week session, our goal is to keep kids active, teach them how to lift properly and instill some exercise habits in them that will not only make them better athletes, but hopefully last them last a lifetime!

 The homeschool fitness class they offer is fantastic for families who want their children to be fit and healthy.
 The program teaches the importance of physical activity and proper nutrition.
 My daughter had a blast, and is ready for the next session to begin.Diana